mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 * How do you see networks functioning in your own life?
 * What networks would you like to look at in or outside of your own field of study?
 Why?
 * What interests you about the data set you have chosen to work with?
 What other local history topics could use network analysis/visualization?
 * Respond/reflect on our reading on Critical DH.
-See ["Missed Connections: What Search Engines Say About Women"](https://safiyaunoble.files.wordpress.com/2012/03/54_search_engines.pdf) or ["An Entry of One’s Own, or Why Are There So Few Women In the Early Modern Social Network?"](http://6dfb.tumblr.com/post/44879380376/an-entry-of-ones-own-or-why-are-there-so-few)
+See "[Missed Connections: What Search Engines Say About Women](https://safiyaunoble.files.wordpress.com/2012/03/54_search_engines.pdf)" or ["An Entry of One’s Own, or Why Are There So Few Women In the Early Modern Social Network?](http://6dfb.tumblr.com/post/44879380376/an-entry-of-ones-own-or-why-are-there-so-few)
-* Watch one of the movies mentioned by Jeff Barry in his intro to networks talk.

 Specs:

-* 2 blog posts due Tuesday 11/8 by 8am. \(I recommend spacing them out!\)
+* 2 blog posts due Tuesday 11/7 by 8am. \(I recommend spacing them out!\)
 * Publish to your own domain.
 * 300-500 words per post.
 * Link to outside articles and embed images \(with citations!\), if relevant.